slackapi/node-slack-sdk/docs/_packages/web_api.md

 **Note**: If you're looking for a more complete solution that handles more of the OAuth process for your app, take a look at the [@aoberoi/passport-slack Passport Strategy](https://github.com/aoberoi/passport-slack).

+---

+### Sign in with Slack via OpenID Connect

+By leveraging two APIs provided by `@slack/web-api`, [`openid.connect.token`](https://api.slack.com/methods/openid.connect.token) and [`openid.connect.userInfo`](https://api.slack.com/methods/openid.connect.userInfo), you can provide users the ability to sign into your service using their Slack profile.

+A fully functioning [application example is available](https://github.com/slackapi/node-slack-sdk/blob/main/examples/openid-connect) for your perusal!

+Full details on how the Sign in with Slack flow works, application setup, as well as helpful resources like a Sign in With Slack button generator and other design assets are available on the [Authentication: Sign in with Slack](https://api.slack.com/authentication/sign-in-with-slack) documentation page.